 In 2020, 5% home deposits became almost unheard of – and 10% deposit options were scarce.
 This meant many people would have to try and muster up a 15% deposit to buy a home.

-The government have announced an impending scheme to enable banks to bring back high loan-to-value (LTV) mortgages – meaning you may be able to own a home with a 5% deposit again.
-This scheme will help people to access mortgages on new builds and older homes.
+In April 2021, the government introduced a new scheme to enable banks to bring back high loan-to-value (LTV) mortgages – meaning you may be able to own a home with a 5% deposit again.
+This scheme helps people to access mortgages on new builds and older homes.

 What is the new mortgage guarantee scheme?